Who8MyLunch/PySi5351A/README.md

-# PySi5351A
+# Snail

-Python interface to Si5351A clock generator chip using SMBus for I2C comms
+Parameter-level Python interface to I2C devices

 Inspired by the following projects: